Lostlitus/notes/os/endianness.md

 0x1 0x2 0x3 0x4
 ```

-But there are types of data block need multiply bytes to store, from `int` to
+But there are types of data block need multiple bytes to store, from `int` to
 `structure` and to `unicode`.
 Here comes the question.
 Are these the bytes in
 these data stored from lower byte to higher byte as well?
 Now endianness
 appears.